arcmantle/weave/packages/core/mouseless/ROADMAP.md

   - Theme (colors, line width, font size).
   - Optional: audible feedback.

+### 8) Click after move

+- Status: Done
+- Summary: After moving the cursor to the cell center, synthesize a primary-click.
+- Acceptance criteria:
+  - A single left-click is issued at the target point reliably.
+  - Avoids unintended double-clicks; works with typical targets (buttons, links).
+- Notes: Implemented with mouse_event for now; may move to SendInput later.

+### 9) Performance improvements for grid rendering

+- Status: Planned
+- Summary: Reduce sluggishness when rendering text.
+- Ideas:
+  - Cache and reuse a small set of fonts per reasonable size instead of creating/disposing many.
+  - Avoid repeated DT_CALCRECT measurements by estimating and only validating occasionally.
+  - Double-buffer the paint (memory DC + BitBlt) to prevent flicker and reduce overdraw.
+  - Consider switching to DirectWrite/Direct2D for text rendering.

+### 10) Click modifiers (left/right and double-click)

+- Status: Planned
+- Summary: Allow holding a modifier to choose the click type when confirming a selection.
+- Goals:
+  - Modifier to switch between left-click and right-click.
+  - Modifier to trigger a double-click (for the chosen button) instead of single click.
+  - Works in both confirmation modes (auto and enter) and with both key schemes.
+- Acceptance criteria:
+  - Configurable mapping for modifiers (e.g., Ctrl/Alt, or user-defined) without interfering with the split modifier (Shift).
+  - Reliable synthesis using SendInput (preferred) with proper down/up ordering and timing.
+  - Safe-guards to avoid accidental double activation.

 ## Proposed key mapping schemes

 - 2×2: Q W / A S or 1 2 / 3 4.